asgaardlab/wip-21-Mikael-DHPanalysis-code/README.md

 ## Load Tester
 This code is used to automate the process of deploying different WordPress image tags and measuring the performance metrics during the load test.
 ## Data Summary
-This excel sheet contains all the image tags that are studied in our paper along with the number of images with specific dependency versions.
+These excel sheets contains all the image tags that are studied in our paper along with the number of images with specific dependency versions.
+Also the results of duplicate image analysis and three repetition of the experiment is included.